shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 With [Azure RBAC for Kubernetes authorization](https://learn.microsoft.com/azure/aks/manage-azure-rbac?tabs=azure-cli) enabled on the AKS Automatic cluster, granting users access to the cluster is as simple as assigning roles to users, groups, and/or service principals.
 Users will run the normal **az aks get-credentials** command to download the [kubeconfig file](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/), but when users attempt to execute commands against the Kubernetes API Server, they will be instructed to log in with their Microsoft Entra ID credentials and their assigned roles will determine what they can do within the cluster.

-To grant permissions to the AKS cluster, you will need to assign an Azure role.
+To grant permissions to the AKS cluster, you will need to assign an Azure role to a user.
 The following built-in roles are available for user assignment.

 - [Azure Kubernetes Service RBAC Admin](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles/containers#azure-kubernetes-service-rbac-admin)
 - [Azure Kubernetes Service RBAC Cluster Admin](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles/containers#azure-kubernetes-service-rbac-cluster-admin)